iyissa/nbaapi_docs/docs/README.md

 ## Usage
 Each endpoint while using this package requires either a Player ID e.g `"Lebron James ID : 2544"` or a Team ID e.g `Golden State Warriors ID : 1610612744`.
 An explanation on getting the IDs for usage in your project can be gotten in the static module page.

+## Authentication
+No authentication is required for the usage of this package.

 ## Note